ibm-cloud-docs/activity-tracker/at_faq.md

     2. Check whether the {{site.data.keyword.atracker_short}} service is available in that region.
 See [Locations](/docs/activity-tracker?topic=activity-tracker-regions).

     3. For {{site.data.keyword.at_short}} event viewing, check that you have an {{site.data.keyword.atracker_short}} instance provisioned in the same location where your service is provisioned.
-For {{site.data.keyword.atracker_short}} event routing, check that you have a target and  aroute defines in that region.,
+For {{site.data.keyword.atracker_short}} Event Routing, check that you have a target and  aroute defines in that region.,

 * Scenario 2: The service is provisioned in a location where the {{site.data.keyword.at_full_notm}} service is not available.